How to Spend One Day in Ho Chi Minh City

 - Admission: Free

-10. The Café Apartment
+10. Grab a Bite at The Café Apartment

 Not too far from Bến Thành Market is The Café Apartment, 42 Nguyen Hue Street (walking street).
 This building is chock full of history, and was actually used to house American military officers during the war.
-It also features a killer view of Nguyen walking street below.
+It also features a killer view of Nguyen Walking Street below.
 Grab a bite here for dinner if you can from one of the many restaurants, but be prepared to be on your toes.
 We stopped at Sielty Café on the 4th floor of the building and got charged for…wait for it….napkins!
 Yes, y’all, napkins.
 And although it wasn’t a large amount (2,000 VND or about 10 cents per napkin), we would HIGHLY encourage you to check your dinner receipts carefully.
 Although we have grown accustom to receiving wet napkins all over Japan at both restaurants and convenience stores for free apparently nothing is complimentary in Ho Chi Minh, so if you use anything or if something is brought to your table without you asking expect to be charged. *Note that this was the only city out of the 8 that we have visited in Vietnam where we experienced “padding” of the bill (at least that we know of anyway!).

 The kids were hoping for dessert after, so we continued exploring the building finding ourselves on the 5th floor at Saigon Ơi with a delicious rainbow cake!
 YUM!
 Filled already Dom and I ordered just a piece for the kids.
 The woman asked me non-chalantaly where we were going to be seated and I told her outside as we all wanted to enjoy the sites and sounds of the city.
 Her response, “Oh, you can’t sit there as you only ordered one thing.”
 WHAT?
 The balcony is half empty.